membraneframework/membrane_tutorials/basic_pipeline/2_SystemArchitecture.md

 Once we know what should be done, let's start thinking how should our system look like!

-First, let's agree on the naming convention.
+First, let's get familiar with some terms.
 In the Membrane Framework, there is a concept of the `pipeline` which consists of multiple `elements`.
 Elements are linked with the use of the `pads`, which can be input pads or output pads.
 Depending on what type of pads the particular element is equipped with, we distinguish the following types of elements:
 + Source - element with only output pads, the first element of each pipeline.
 It is responsible for fetching the data and transmitting it through the output pad.
 + Filter - element with both the input pads and the output pads.
 Its purpose is to get the data via the input pad, transform it and finally transmit the processed data via the output pad.